Photographer Jerry White posing with one of his models (Aug.1974).

 His wife Joanne Jacob lived to the age of 88.
 She passed away on February 9, 2023 at Prisma Medical Center in Greenville, South Carolina.
 The couple had three sons: Sereno C. Jacob of Allentown, PA, Dr. Thorpe Jacob of Greenville, SC, and Merritt Jacob of New Ringgold, PA.

-Joann was a former model turned glamour photographer who just went by one name.
+Joann was a former model turned glamour photographer who usually just went by her first name.
 Here, Joann (right) shows a prospective model some of her previous work.

-Joann - Normally, I wouldn't write about a photographer until I had fully researched them, but since Joann went by only the one name, I've found that task nearly impossible.
+Joann (Jordon) - Normally, I wouldn't write about a photographer until I had fully researched them, but since Joann went by only the one name, I've found that task nearly impossible.
 If I also knew her last name, I could easily find some of her biographical details, so I'm asking my readers for some help.
 If you know Joann's maiden or married name, please send me an email using the "Contact Me" page listed in the menu.
+Update (12/12/25): I just recently found Joann's married name, Jordon, in the November 1958 issue of Hi Life magazine and have already uncovered some of her biographical data.
+It appears that she was born in 1931 and passed away at a relatively young age in 1985.
+More details will be coming very soon!

 Joann's photographs of women appeared inside (and on the covers) of several men's magazines of the late 50s and early 60s.
-Some of the magazines that featured her work include Adam, Escapade, Caper, Spree, Bachelor and Flame.
+Some of the magazines that featured her work include Adam, Escapade, Caper, Spree, Bachelor, Tab and Flame.

 The August 1961 issue of Escapade magazine with a pictorial of model Taffy West by Joann.
 Cover of Abby Dalton by Don Ornitz.